 Becoming a mortgage broker looks like a very promising career path right now.
-Demand and compensation for these professionals are both high, and there is plenty of advancement potential.
+Demand and compensation for these professionals are both high, and there is plenty of advancement potential, especially for those well-versed in insights from the Australian property investment book.
 Plus, mortgage brokers get the satisfaction of helping people purchase a home to live in – their most important resource.
 Few other career options are as personally and professionally rewarding as connecting people with home loans.

 If this piques your interest, there are a few requirements you must meet before you can work legally as a mortgage broker.
 Since this is a sensitive industry, it’s also highly regulated, and there are standards that all brokers must meet.
 Those standards are set by each state and can vary widely.
 However, there are some common requirements that any aspiring mortgage broker should prepare for.
 Follow this step-by-step guide:

 As of 2008, all mortgage brokers in America must obtain a license issued by the state where they operate from.
 The first license requirement you must meet to become a mortgage broker is completing a pre-license class administered by the Nationwide Multistate Licensing System and Registry (NMLS).